sarthakjain95/lynx/README.md

 ### Setting up R307

 To use the R307 sensor with a PC, you will need a USB to UART serial converter.
-Connect +5v, Ground, TXD and RDX from Fingerprint sensor to UART Bridge.
+Connect +5v, Ground, TXD and RXD from Fingerprint sensor to UART Bridge.

 Here's a R307 Pin diagram for your reference:
 <img src="https://i0.wp.com/circuitstate.com/wp-content/uploads/2021/05/R307-Fingerprint-Scanner-Pinout-2.png?resize=768%2C578&ssl=1" width="420">